MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Water quality in Portland’s rivers and streams has improved since the early 20th century, when raw sewage and other pollutants from industry and development drained directly into the Willamette River and Columbia Slough.
 In the 1940s, young fish died within a short time of coming into contact with Willamette River water in Portland (see video footage in the Oregon State University archives).

-Completion of the Columbia Boulevard Wastewater Treatment Plant in 1952, the Combined Sewer Overflow Control program in 2011, pollution prevention programs and many other actions by the city and community have improved Portland’s water quality.
-The Willamette River’s water is now safe for recreation most of the year.
+Completion of the Columbia Boulevard Wastewater Treatment Plant in 1952, the Combined Sewer Overflow Control program in 2011, pollution prevention programs and many other actions by the City and community have improved Portland’s water quality.
+In the summer months, BES conducts weekly water quality testing to ensure that the Willamette River is safe for swimming, boating, and playing.
+To see test results and more info, visit Check the Rec at www.portlandoregon.gov/bes/CheckTheRec.

 See some of the actions we’re taking to improve water quality